MinecraftForge/Documentation/docs/utilities/recipes.md

 !!! note

     Any item which uses `setHasSubtypes(true)` requires the data field.
 In this case, it is not optional!

 Factories
 ---------
-When programing, we speak of a factory as beeing an object to create another object.
+When programming, we speak of a factory as beeing an object to create another object.
 For more information, you may want to check [Wikipedia][Wikipedia].
 To create your own factory, you have to create a `_factories.json`.
 Within this file a type has to be defined, for example: `recipes`,  `ingredients` or `conditions`.
 The basic rule is that each type will point to a class reference for example `IRecipeFactory `, `IIngredientFactory` or `IConditionFactory` with a known constructor and input method.
 At last a `name` which can be later used in your recipes and the fully qualified classname have to be specified which is a class you have to create which implements for example `IRecipeFactory` for a factory of the type `recipes`.

 ```json
 {